caitlinsalt/how-to-do-stuff/dotnet/c-sharp-crash-course.md

 Shell smashed
 ```

-Note that when the `ChocolateEgg` instance is assigned to a variable whose type is its base class, the base class implementation of `CrackShell()` is called.
+Note that when the `ChocolateEgg` instance is assigned to a variable whose type is its base class, and then a method call is made through that variable, the base class implementation of `CrackShell()` is called.

 If a method in a base class is declared as `virtual`, then a method with the same name and type signature in a derived class will *override* the base method, instead of hiding it.
 If we modify the previous example to make the `CrackShell()` method virtual: